blakeb211/ames-housing/README.md

 than what will generalize best to new data.
 This did not occur (for this dataset) with tree ensemble algorithms.
 1. Bagging (bootstrap aggregation) improves over a single decision tree quite a bit

-# Resources
+# Machine Learning Resources
 1. Georgetown Data Science Certificate Program
 1. Hands-on Machine Learning with R book, Boehmke and Greenwell
 1. Vectors Matrices and Least Squares book, Boyd and Vandenberghe
-1. API docs and code for the various libraries Sklearn, Xgboost, AutoSklearn, Numpy, Pandas
+1. API docs and code for the various libraries Sklearn, Xgboost, AutoSklearn, Numpy, Pandas, etc.

-# Python Resources
+### Python focused
 1. ThinkPython
 1. Automate The Boring Stuff
 1. ThinkStats